Schizophrenia is a severe long-term mental health condition.

 Schizophrenia is a type of psychosis.
 This means that sometimes you cannot distinguish your thoughts and ideas from reality.

-With young people, some symptoms can be mistaken for normal adolescent behaviour.
+It may develop slowly from when someone is a young person.
+The first signs can be hard to identify as they can be mistaken for how young people normally behave.
 For example, becoming socially withdrawn and unresponsive, or changing sleeping patterns.

-People often have episodes of schizophrenia when their symptoms are severe.
-This is acute schizophrenia.
 They can then go through periods with few or no symptoms.
 Thoughts can still be confused or muddled, even when there are no obvious external symptoms.

 Positive and negative symptoms